-Line a 9 inch by 13 inch baking pan with parchment paper and spread the cheesecake mixture over the parchment paper using a spatula.
-Try o spread it as evenly as possible.
-Use a plastic cling to cover the top of the cheesecake, pressing down the cling over the surface of the cheesecake.
+Line a 9 inch by 13-inch baking pan with parchment paper and spread the cheesecake mixture over the parchment paper using a spatula.
+Try to spread it as evenly as possible.
+Use cling film to cover the top of the cheesecake, pressing it down over the surface of the cheesecake.
 Chill the cheesecake for at least 3 hours or flash freeze it for 1 hour.
 Alternatively, you can prepare the cheesecake 5 days in advance and keep it in the fridge.

-If you’re making the ed velvet sheet cake, add all ingredients in a large bowl and whisk until smooth.
+If you’re making the red velvet sheet cake from scratch, add all ingredients in a large bowl and whisk until smooth.
 Pour the cake batter over a parchment lined 9 inch by 13 inch pan and bake at 375 degrees for 20 minutes.
 Allow the cake to cool for 30 minutes.
-Alternatively you can bake the cake and keep it in the fridge for up to 2 days.
+Alternatively, you can bake the cake and keep it in the fridge for up to 2 days.

 To assemble the red velvet cheesecakes, take a 2 inch round cookie cutter and cut out rounds of the red velvet sheet cake.
 Use the same cookie cutter and cut out rounds of the cheesecake.